As a doctor and lawmaker, he fought drug abuse. Then he tried to swap opioids for sex, police say.

 About a third of his legislative efforts were focused on health and safety issues, he wrote, including a push to limit vaping among young adults and to increase the countywide smoking age.

 All the while, however, the married father of three had maintained a “long-standing” relationship with a sex worker, police sources told Newsday.
-A team of agents from the Drug Enforcement Administration and local law enforcement officials used the woman’s phone to set up the operation targeting Spencer.
+A team of agents from the Drug Enforcement Administration and local law enforcement officials used the woman’s phone to set up the operation targeting Spencer, to which he arrived wearing medical scrubs.

 County law does not require him to step down from his post over the charges, but hours after he was arraigned Wednesday, Republicans on Long Island were calling on him to resign.